Ketil Solvik-Olsen: Party deputy leader

 At the 2013 party congress, Solvik-Olsen was elected second deputy leader of the Progress Party.
 He held this post until the party congress in May 2019, and did not seek re-election.
 He was succeeded by Terje Søviknes.

 Following Siv Jensen's announced resignation, the party designated Solvik-Olsen as first deputy leader, along with Søviknes as second deputy and Sylvi Listhaug as party leader.
 He was subsequently elected as first deputy at the party convention in May, along with Listhaug as leader.
 On 1 March 2023, he announced that he wouldn't be seeking re-election as deputy leader.
+He was succeeded by Hans Andreas Limi at the party convention in April.

 Political views

 Solvik-Olsen has stated that he thinks Norway needs a "liberalism that is pragmatic".
 He was noted as a critic of the Red-Green governmental environmental policies, claiming their policies to be based too much on "symbol politics" and unrealistic ambitious goals, instead of seeking feasible realistic options.
 He has said that he is personally social conservative, though liberal with regards to how other people wish to live their lives.

 He has stated that Ronald Reagan is his foremost political hero, though he also has pictures of Martin Luther King Jr. and John F. Kennedy decorating his home.
+He was a member of the pro-Israel caucus Friends of Israel in the Parliament of Norway, and has held speeches at pro-Israel rallies.

+He was invited to attend the second inauguration of Donald Trump in 2025, which he said he greatly looked forward to.